monagrland/MB_Pipeline/README.md

 indepedently of each other and the the pipeline itself.

 To rerun under a new pipeline version, simply change the version specified in the module directive in the Snakefile.
+The config may also have to be updated, if the config schema has changed.

 ### Option 3.
 Deploy as a module in another workflow